Bayou Teche Black Bear and Birding Festival - Franklin, Louisiana

 About us:

 Is one of the youngest, yet ever growing festivals in St Mary Parish.
-Making its debut in 2004 on the banks of the beautiful and historic waterway that bears part of its name, the Bayou Teche Bear Festival, renamed the Bayou Teche Black Bear and Birding Festival, has gained momentum and expanded its mission.
-With the overwhelming response of volunteer participation, throughout the community, each year the festival promises to be bigger and better.
+Making its debut in 2004 on the banks of the beautiful and historic waterway that bears part of its name, the Bayou Teche Bear Festival, renamed the Bayou Teche Black Bear Festival, has gained momentum and expanded its mission.
+With the response of volunteer participation, throughout the community, each year the festival promises to be better.

 • Raising awareness by educating residents of the Louisiana black bear population and its environment in St. Mary Parish